RatkoFri/RS/Uvod/5_exercise.md

-# 5. WEMOS D1: basics
+# 5. WEMOS D1: Introduction

 In this exercise, we will get to know Arduino IDE, and we will load our first program on the WeMos D1 board.